honeydew-sc/honeydew-ng/docs/reference/all-rules.md

 if you're trying to use this rule across browsers or with different sizes.
 It may not be worth the effort.

+### When I click on the (.\*) link

+Click on an element with the specified link text.
+It is similar to "When I click on the link link\_text='See All Slideshows'," but it is a little more readable.

+    When I click on the See All Slideshows link
+    When I click on the "See All Slideshows" link
+    When I click on the link_text=See All Slideshows link When I click on the link_text="See All Slideshows" link

 ### When I double click on the link (.\*)

 Double click on the specified element.
 If this triggers a page load, Honeydew will wait until the page finishes loading to proceed.